kendricklawton/project-auth/README.md

-# React Native Auth App
+# React Native Authentication Template
 This is a sample authentication app built with React Native.
 It uses a native stack navigator for navigation and a custom `AuthContext` for managing authentication state.

 ## Prerequisites